API Reference

 GET /domains/:id

-Returns detailed information about a specific domain, including 30-day statistics.
+Returns full details for one domain, including 30-day statistics.

 POST /domains